digitalniweb/microservices/README.md

 # How it works

-We need to run "globalData" microservice first and then other services.
-Redis must be installed. "globalData" microservice works as "service registry" and it registers all services and applications via Redis messaging system automatically on service start.
+-   We need to run "globalData" microservice first and then other services.
+-   Redis must be installed. "globalData" microservice works as "service registry" and it registers all services and applications via Redis messaging system automatically on service start.
+-   "globalData" also works as "Single source of truth".
+-   Multiple "globalData" microservices can only be synchronized copy for load ballancing.
+-   Other microservices might be sharded to multiple servers by setting "mainId" of currently used service to write to.

-Then all microservices and applications can communicate with each other via "microserviceCall" and "appCall" methods in "/digitalniweb-custom/helpers/remoteProcedureCall.ts" repectively.
+Then all microservices and applications can communicate with each other via "microserviceCall" and "appCall" methods in "/digitalniweb-custom/helpers/remoteProcedureCall.ts" respectively.
+These are intentioned to be ran on server side only.

 Every microservice and application needs submodules https://github.com/digitalniweb/digitalniweb-types and https://github.com/digitalniweb/digitalniweb-custom